Changepoint Detection: An Analysis of the Central England Temperature Series: Comments, Conclusions, and Discussion

 \section{Comments, Conclusions, and Discussion}

-This study compared several common changepoint model fits (mean shifts, trend shifts, and joinpin), as well as a long-memory model, to the CET time series.
+This study compared and contrasted several common changepoint model fits for data containing trends, as well as a long-memory autocovariance model, to the CET time series.
 To our knowledge, this is the first time a detailed changepoint analysis has been conducted on this long record.
-Starting with a simple mean shift model, several different changepoint model fits, illustrating the techniques and salient points of changepoint analyses, were presented.
+Starting with a trend shift model, several different changepoint structures were fitted, illustrating the techniques and salient points of changepoint analyses.

+Tables \ref{tab:mod_fitting_result}-\ref{tab:Truncatedmod_fitting_result} present the log-likelihood, BIC, and MDL scores of all model fits.
+Depending on the model configuration, we detect either three changepoints (trend shifts models) or one changepoint (fixed slope mean shifts and joinpin models) in the full series.
+This changepoint count discrepancy traces to the large variations in the series during roughly the first century of the record.